jboss-developer/jboss-eap-quickstarts/servlet-async/README.md

 What is it?
 -----------

-This is a sample project showing the use of asynchronous servlets.
+The `servlet-async` quickstart is a sample project showing the use of asynchronous servlets.

 It shows how to detach the execution of a long-running task from the request processing thread, so the thread is free to serve other client requests.
 The long-running tasks are executed using a dedicated thread pool and create the